terop/env-logger/README.md

 ### Docker / podman

-This application can be also be run in a Docker or podman container.
+This application can be also be run in a Docker or Podman container.
 To build the container call `make build` from root directory of the application.
 The container will be called `env-logger`.
 The .jar file to run in in the container can be executed with the `java -jar <name>.jar` command.